pheyvaer/solid-chess/README.md

 - Clone this repo.
 - `npm i`: install Node.js dependencies.
 - `npm run build:web`: bundle the JavaScript via Webpack.
-The result can be found in `dist/main.js`.
+The result can be found in `web-app/dist/main.js`.
-- Serve the contents of the folder, e.g., via `http-server`.
+- Serve the contents of the root folder, e.g., via `http-server`.

 ### CLI